Hiring at the best of times can be a challenge when you have your normal job demands:

 Once you’ve outlined the key requirements, go ahead and write the job description!
 The JD is essentially the ‘North Star’ of your recruitment process, as it’s the document that you and your team will be returning to at each stage of the hiring process to evaluate your candidates against the core role requirements.

-You will also use the JD later in your employee’s journey at your organisation, as it establishes the benchmark for your new employees’ performance reviews and compensation negotiations down the line, along with training and development opportunities.
+You will also use the JD later in your employee’s journey at your organization, as it establishes the benchmark for your new employees’ performance reviews and compensation negotiations down the line, along with training and development opportunities.

 To learn more about how to write a concise job description to get the candidates you need, click here.